QixuanSun/EgDb_bp/second_meeting_for_EB_team.md

 确定讨论方向，窄化辩题。（己方有利，但不能过分）
 ***
 Eg:
-Motion:Israel should change its policies toward Palestinians.
+Motion: Israel should change its policies toward Palestinians.
-Interpretation:For the purposes of this debate we will interpret (narrow) the motion to include only Arab citizens of the      State of Israel.
+Interpretation: For the purposes of this debate we will interpret (narrow) the motion to include only Arab citizens of the      State of Israel.

-Motion:The US government should ban guns.
+Motion: The US government should ban guns.
-Interpretation:This government will focus on the influences on children's life security and mental health.
+Interpretation: This government will focus on the influences on children's life security and mental health.

-Motion:EU should banish the refugees who entered illegally.
+Motion: EU should banish the refugees who entered illegally.
-Interpretation:This government is the Greece government.
+Interpretation: This government is the Greece government.
 We will narrow the motion to include only the financial crisis caused by plenty of refugees.
 ***
 * Defining the motion includes defining anywords or phrases that:
    -  a.are ambiguous